amazon-ion/ion-schema/docs/isl-2-0/spec.md

 A range is represented by a list annotated with `range`, and containing two values, in order: the minimum and maximum ends of the range.
 The default behavior is for both ends of the range to be *inclusive*; if *exclusive* behavior is desired, the minimum or maximum (or both) values shall be annotated with `exclusive`.
-If the minimum or maximum end of a range is to be unspecified, this shall be represented by the symbols `min` or `max`, respectively; the `exclusive`annotation is not applicable when the symbols `min` or `max` are specified.
+If the minimum or maximum end of a range is to be unspecified, this shall be represented by the symbols `min` or `max`, respectively.
-A range may not contain both `min` and `max`.
+The symbols `min` and `max` may not be annotated with `exclusive`, and a range may not contain both `min` and `max`.

 All ranges have a type.
 The type of the range is the same as that of the minimum and/or maximum values specified in the range list.